The political turmoil in Haiti has deep historical roots

 - Oops!Something went wrong.Please try again later.

-The of Haitian President Jovenel Moïse at his home in Petion-Ville last Wednesday was the latest flashpoint for the Caribbean island that was already teetering on the edge of political and economic chaos.
+The assassination of Haitian President Jovenel Moïse at his home in a Port-au-Prince suburb last Wednesday was the latest flashpoint for the Caribbean nation, which was already teetering on the edge of political and economic chaos.

-“We have a very deep crisis, probably as pronounced as the one we had immediately after the [2010] earthquake,” Robert Fatton, an expert on Haitian politics at the University of Virginia, and a native of Haiti, told Yahoo News.
+“We have a very deep crisis, probably as pronounced as the one we had immediately after the [2010] earthquake,” Robert Fatton, an expert on Haitian politics at the University of Virginia and a native of Haiti, told Yahoo News.
 “But it's a different type of crisis.
 Virtually all the institutions in the country are essentially being eviscerated.”

-In recent years, Haiti has been inundated with gang violence owing to inadequate police leadership and longstanding mistrust of its government, Fatton said.
+In recent years, Haiti has been inundated with gang violence owing to inadequate police leadership and long-standing mistrust of its government, Fatton said.
 Those factors have also played a role in weakening the nation’s already precarious economic fortunes.

-But having seen the ills of foreign interference in the past, Haitians want to right their own wrongs, Jean Eddy Saint Paul, Professor of Sociology at Brooklyn College and founder of the CUNY Haitian Studies Institute, told Yahoo News.
+But having seen the ills of foreign interference in the past, Haitians want to right their own wrongs, Jean Eddy Saint Paul, professor of sociology at Brooklyn College and founder of the CUNY Haitian Studies Institute, told Yahoo News.

-“Give a chance to Haitian people to figure out their own solution, because ... in Haiti there is a strong civil society,” Paul said, harkening back to the country’s origin more than two centuries prior when Haitians held the only successful in world history.
+“Give a chance to Haitian people to figure out their own solution, because ... in Haiti there is a strong civil society,” Saint Paul said, harkening back to the country’s origin more than two centuries ago, when Haitians held the only successful antislavery movement in world history.

 “They know what they need for the country,” Saint Paul added.